ORGANIZATION OVERVIEW

-Live Work Philadelphia is a resident attraction marketing program designed to foster the growth and diversification of the middle-income population in the City of Philadelphia as a means to help raise socioeconomic diversity.
-The program harnesses the attraction of middle-income earners to the city for holistic economic growth that can enable greater stability, vibrancy and demographic balance throughout communities in Philadelphia.
+Live Work Philadelphia is a resident attraction marketing program aimed at growing and diversifiying the middle-income population in the City of Philadelphia as a means to help raise socioeconomic diversity.
+The program is designed to harness the attraction of middle-income earners to the city for holistic economic growth that can enable greater stability, vibrancy and resiliency throughout communities in Philadelphia.

 Via targeted branding, messaging, and ad campaigns, the marketing program directs and engages visitors to its digital platforms where visitors can explore the wide range of career and life opportunities in the City of Philadelphia.

 Some cities are fortunate.
 They experience a natural influx of people often because of the influence and power of their individual city's brand.
 Industry and job concentrations, a city's social vibrancy, the individual composition of diverse communities, and the cost of living contribute greatly to a city's brand.
-Though Philadelphia is one of America's largest cities, it has been less fortunate in terms of new residents, the arrival of diverse and ethnic groups that better reflect domestic demographic trends, and enough people to offset decades of population losses that saw a significant portion of its middle-income population leave.
+Though Philadelphia is one of America's largest cities, it has been less fortunate in terms of new residents, the arrival of diverse and ethnic groups that better reflect domestic demographic trends, and enough people to offset decades of population losses that saw a significant portion of its middle-income population exit the city over decades.

 Cities that have been more fortunate in welcoming a greater number of new residents, have done so generally with greater pace, diversity, higher educational attainment and income levels compared to Philadelphia.
 The benefits for those more fortunate cities is increased tax revenue for schools and resident services, talent for local employers, small businesses, neighborhood revitalization, and resident retention.